Leverkusen ease past Kiel to cut Bayern's lead to five points

 The win earned Leverkusen coach Xabi Alonso a new all-time league record, his 28th consecutive away game in the league without defeat, more than any other coach in Bundesliga history.

-Morocco international Adli, who only returned to action last week following a leg fracture in October, scored on the stroke of halftime, chipping the ball over Kiel keeper Timon Weiner after good early work from Wirtz, who also went close twice late in the second half.
+Morocco international Adli, who only returned to action last week following a leg fracture in October, scored on the stroke of halftime, chipping the ball over Kiel keeper Timon Weiner after good early work from Wirtz.

+The hosts rarely crossed into the Leverkusen half, struggling with their opponents' pace even though the tempo dropped somewhat after the break.

+Wirtz did have two late chances for the visitors in the second half but could not add to their tally.